-Equipment costs: HTF will not fund the purchase of equipment.
+Equipment and software costs: HTF will not fund the purchase of equipment or software.

 Training that is eligible for funding through another source: In some cases, the applicant may be asked for additional clarification on this point.

-*Please note that applications from those seeking work in the heritage sector and those employed at non-profit organizations will be given priority if necessary.
+*Please note that applications from those seeking work in the heritage sector and those employed at not-for-profit organizations will be given priority if necessary.

 Training outside the Yukon or outside Canada: Training outside the Yukon or outside Canada will not be funded if a comparable option is available locally.
 All international travel must be approved by both the Adjudication Committee and by representatives from the Yukon Government’s Department of Education, Advanced Education.
 Applicants must provide a written statement as to why the training cannot be completed at a Canadian institution.